uclhal/Data-Science-for-Docs/05-lesson-05-just-enough-statistics.md

 ### The big picture

-Our RCT attempts to answer a researchquestion by collecting data from a *sample* of a *population*.
+Our RCT attempts to answer a research question by collecting data from a *sample* of a *population*.

 Data collection consists in measuring the values of several *variables* for each member of the population.